-ANSES's laboratories, in particular the Nancy Laboratory for Rabies and Wildlife and the Maisons-Alfort Laboratory for Animal Health (home to the National Reference Laboratory (NRL) for tuberculosis) are undertaking extensive research work on bovine tuberculosis.
-Among other things, the NRL is responsible for developing analytical methods dedicated to the surveillance of this disease and transferring these methods to the network of accredited laboratories that it coordinates across the country.
+ANSES conducts extensive research on bovine tuberculosis.
+This work, most of which is carried out with partner organisations, mainly takes place at the Nancy Laboratory for Rabies and Wildlife and the Maisons-Alfort Laboratory for Animal Health, which hosts the National Reference Laboratory for tuberculosis (NRL).
+Among other things, the NRL is responsible for developing analytical methods dedicated to the surveillance of this disease in different animal species, and transferring these methods to the network of approved laboratories for bovine tuberculosis detection across the country.

-The main research work undertaken by the Agency aims to improve knowledge of M. bovis infection in domestic populations and in wildlife, in order to understand the networks of transmission between these two types of populations:
+The Agency's main research work is aimed at improving knowledge of M. bovis infection in domestic and wild animals, in order to understand the transmission networks between populations:

-- role of various wildlife species in the maintenance of infection and its transmission, whether direct between animals or indirect through environmental contamination,
+• Studies of the roles of various wildlife species in the maintenance of infection and transmission, whether direct between animals or indirect through environmental contamination,

-- modelling of interactions between various infected compartments, to improve disease control in animals,
+• Modelling of interactions between the various infected species and their environment, to improve disease control in animals,